Haris-Hussain1/House-Price-Prediction-System/README.md

 ---

-#### Step 4 — Feature Selection
+#### Step 4 : Feature Selection

 The dataset was split into input features (`X`) and the target variable (`y`).
-All 12 property-related features were selected as inputs, and `price` was designated as the prediction target.
-This separation is a fundamental requirement for supervised learning — the model learns the mapping from input features to the output price.
+All 12 property related features were selected as inputs, and `price` was designated as the prediction target.
+This separation is a fundamental requirement for supervised learning, the model learns the mapping from input features to the output price.

 ```python
 X = df.drop('price', axis=1)